I Am... (Beyoncé tour): Development

 Beyoncé revealed that the hardest aspect of coming up with the tour's set list was managing to fit her decade-long song catalogue in a two-hour show.
 According to her, the tour was supposed to be more emotional than The Beyoncé Experience in order to reflect the "real[,] raw and more sensitive" nature of the I Am... portion of the double album.
 Beyoncé expressed frustration that snippets of the show appeared online after the first shows on the opening leg, thus "ruining" the surprise factor of the concert experience; however she also appreciated the fact that it can act as a "little sneak peek" for fans to decide if they indeed want to attend.
-French designer Thierry Mugler served as the creative advisor while also being responsible for Beyoncé's wardrobe.
+French designer Thierry Mugler served as the creative advisor while also being responsible for Beyoncé'ss wardrobe.
 He contributed in the design of lighting, choreography, production and directed three sequences for the concert.
 According to his creative vision, the shows were intended to represent mise-en-scène by incorporating technical aspects with fashion in order to capture the emotions behind the songs.
 He added, "There will be a lot of dramatization and metamorphosis on stage.
 Some very strong effects have been inspired directly by Beyoncé, and only she could make [them] happen on stage."

 Onstage, Beyoncé was backed by her ten-piece all-female band, Suga Mama, which included two drummers, two keyboardists, a percussionist, a horn section, three backup vocalists called the Mamas, and a lead guitarist.
-The show featured two stages, namely a simple main stage with a pop0up set of stairs, an LED background screen, and glass risers for Suga Mama and The Mamas as well as a smaller B-stage in the midst of the audience for the later portions of the show.
+The show featured two stages, namely a simple main stage with a pop-up set of stairs, an LED background screen, and glass risers for Suga Mama and The Mamas as well as a smaller B-stage in the midst of the audience for the later portions of the show.
 During the concerts, Beyoncé went through six costume changes; during the breaks, The Mamas harmonized.
-The set list included songs from all of Beyoncé's three studio albums that had been published, a Destiny's Child medley and several covers of other artists.
+The set list included songs from all of Beyoncé'ss three studio albums that had been published, a Destiny's Child medley and several covers of other artists.
 Several critics noted that the songs on the set list were divided into ballads and more up-tempo songs to coincide with the central theme of I Am...
 Sasha Fierce – the dual personality of Beyoncé.
-Beyoncé's costumes were changed in order to coincide with the songs' nature; during performances of ballads, she wore longer white dresses while for the uptempo songs, she had more revealing outfits and make-up.
+Beyoncé'ss costumes were changed in order to coincide with the songs' nature; during performances of ballads, she wore longer white dresses while for the uptempo songs, she had more revealing outfits and make-up.